ImperialCollegeLondon/poreFoam-singlePhase/src/libvoxel/README.md

 The code and executables are provided as is, without any kind of warranty;
 use at your own risk.

-For further information contact me by email:   a.qaseminejad-raeini09@imperial.ac.uk
+For further information contact me by email:   a.q.raeini@imperial.ac.uk

 ### References